Kollos2k/ioBroker.vis-shelly/README.md

 A VIS adapter for display Shelly devices

+## Not for VIS-2 !!!

+If you want to use vis-2 please visit https://github.com/Kollos2k/ioBroker.vis-2-shelly

+## No more major functions

+Because of change to vis-2 and React this Package will no longer become major updates

 ## Developer manual

 With the help of this adapter it should be possible to easily display and control all Shelly devices in plain sight.<br/>